sonos/torch-to-nnef/docs/examples/nemo_asr/README.md

 ## Shape configuration (boundary remodeler)

-See also: the dedicated remodeler tutorial for broader, provider-agnostic usage and API details: ../tutos/11_remodeler.md
+See also: the [dedicated remodeler tutorial](../tutos/11_remodeler.md) for broader, provider-agnostic usage and API details

 In many cases you will want to control the symbolic shapes and boundary transforms used during export (e.g., set a stable `BATCH` symbol, collapse size-1 dims, bind a scalar to a dynamic size, or keep only a subset of outputs).
 You can manage this via a YAML shape config file passed to the CLI.